zVM-Cloud/cookbook-zvm-driver/README.md

 ibm-openstack-zvm-driver Cookbook
 =================================
-This cookbook creates a z/VM OpenStack compute node on an x86 Linux system, to enable z/VM cloud for OpenStack.
+This cookbook configures OpenStack z/VM driver(including compute z/VM driver and network z/VM agent) on controller node or seperate nodes on x86 Linux system, to enable z/VM cloud for OpenStack.
+It supports multi computes/neutron zvm agents in one host.
-This cookbook is for Kilo, we suggest deploy to z/VM CMA with cookbook-compute-anywhere and cookbook-external-keystone from Liberty.
+This cookbook is for OpenStack Kilo version, we suggest deploy to z/VM CMA with cookbook-compute-anywhere and cookbook-external-keystone from Liberty.

 Support Platform
 --------